Chaminade University of Honolulu

 Marianist university in Hawaii, U.S.

 Chaminade University of Honolulu is a private Marianist university in Honolulu, Hawaii, United States.
-Founded in 1955 by the Society of Mary, Chaminade is located in Kaimuki, Honolulu at the base of St. Louis Heights.
-Chaminade offers bachelor's degrees in 23 fields of study and 5 master's degree programs.
-Chaminade University is accredited by the WASC Senior College and University Commission.
+Founded in 1955 by the Society of Mary, Chaminade is in Kaimuki, Honolulu, at the base of St. Louis Heights.
+Chaminade University offers bachelor's degrees in 23 fields and 5 master's degree programs.
+It is accredited by the WASC Senior College and University Commission.

 History

 Chaminade University of Honolulu is named after the founder of the Society of Mary, Father William Joseph Chaminade.

 Chaminade University of Honolulu was named after Father William Joseph Chaminade, a French Catholic priest who survived persecution during the French Revolution.
 He founded the Society of Mary in 1817.
 In 1849, Marianists sent missionaries to the United States to serve immigrant populations.

 In September 1883, eight Marianist priests arrived in Honolulu and established Saint Louis School, today a middle and high school for boys.
-With the encouragement of Saint Louis alumni, the Marianists established a university to serve the educational needs of local Hawai'i Catholics.
+With the encouragement of Saint Louis alumni, the Marianists established a university to serve the educational needs of local Catholics.

 They opened Saint Louis Junior College in 1955.
 Upon becoming a four-year institution, the school changed its name to Chaminade College in 1957.
 When graduate programs were added in 1977, Chaminade College changed its name to Chaminade University of Honolulu.

 Marianist traditions

-The Society of Mary (Marianists) is a religious order of brothers and priests following in the vision of Father William Joseph Chaminade, the founder of the Society of Mary.
-Since Father Chaminade believed schools were instrumental in changing society, Marianist schools today focus on the education of the whole person, realizing the importance of both faith and reason, and preparing students for entry into their chosen careers.
+The Society of Mary (Marianists) is a religious order of brothers and priests following the vision of Father William Joseph Chaminade, the founder of the Society of Mary.
+Since Chaminade believed schools were instrumental in changing society, Marianist schools focus on the education of the whole person, including both faith and reason, and preparing students for entry into their chosen careers.
 Chaminade's approach to education is founded in the Marianist education values: